JieqiongZhao/jieqiongzhao.github.io/_pages/homepage.md

 redirect_from:
   - /homepage/
 ---
-#### I am currently a Postdoc Research Associate in the VADER lab with the School of Computing and Augmented Intelligence at Arizona State University, and I am supervised by Dr. Ross Maciejewski.
-I received my Ph.D. degree from Purdue University in the School of Electrical and Computer Engineering under the supervision of Dr. David S. Ebert.
-My broad research interests include visual analytics, information visualization, human-computer interaction, and applied artificial intelligence and machine learning.
+#### I am currently an assistant professor in the School of Computer and Cyber Sciences at Augusta University.
+Prior to this, I was a postdoc research associate with the VADER lab in the School of Computing and Augmented Intelligence (SCAI) at Arizona State University, under the guidance of Dr. Ross Maciejewski.
+I received my Ph.D. degree from Purdue University in the School of Electrical and Computer Engineering, where I was mentored by Dr. David S. Ebert.
+I received a master's degree in Computer Science from Tufts University in May 2013, mentored by Dr. Remco Chang.
+My broad research interests include visual analytics, data visualization, human-computer interaction, and applied artificial intelligence and machine learning.

+#### I am actively looking for dedicated and passionate Ph.D. students with a keen interest in data visualization, human-computer interaction, and applied machine learning/ artificial intelligence.
+If you are driven by curiosity and a desire to innovate in these domains, I encourage you to reach out.

 ## Recent News

+##### [Aug 24, 2023] I joined Augusta University as an assistant professor.
+##### [July 15, 2023] Rostyslav Hnatyshyn's paper [MolSieve](https://arxiv.org/abs/2308.11724) was accepted at IEEE VIS 2023.
+##### [Feb, 23, 2023] The paper [Evaluating the Impact of Uncertainty Visualization on Model Reliance](https://doi.org/10.1109/TVCG.2023.3251950) was accepted at IEEE TVCG.
+##### [July 17, 2020] I joined the [VADER lab](https://vader.lab.asu.edu/#/) as a postdoc research associate at ASU in Tempe, AZ.
+##### [May 9, 2020] I received my Ph.D. degree in Electrical and Computer Engineering from Purdue University.
 ##### [Jan 10, 2020] I presented the paper [Route Packing](https://scholarspace.manoa.hawaii.edu/items/63efcfe0-bcc5-4039-a6c1-92b03f8c7cfc) at the HICSS-53 conference.
 ##### [Oct 25, 2019] I presented the paper [MetricsVis](https://ieeexplore.ieee.org/abstract/document/8805443) at the IEEE VIS 2019.
 ##### [Oct 23, 2019] I presented the short paper [FeatureExplorer](https://ieeexplore.ieee.org/abstract/document/8933619) at the IEEE VIS 2019.